 “The Counselors held a zoom meeting where we invited all the staff and students.
 It was such a great experience.
 Where students and staff had a safe space to get to know one another in this remote learning world.
 We played games, and shared funny stories.”

-Sign up below to get instant access and download all of our FREE lesson plans and resources!
+Sign up today to get access to Beyond Differences® FREE lesson plans and resources!

 Designed to explore youth identity and belonging + help students embrace diversity, and help students speak honestly about their feelings.
 Now includes teen- created lessons on How to be An Ally, Diverse Expression of Gender, Recognizing Bias, and Anti Racism + National Stand Up for Asian American Youth Campaign materials.
 (FALL)